-Like a lot of front-wheel small cars, this Nissan’s suspension has a firm ride, but it’s more forgiving on rougher roads than a Honda Fit Sport.
-Because more focus is on fuel economy, they tend to have smaller wheel and tire sizes with a higher tire-pressure, which can stiffen up the ride.
+Like a lot of small cars, the Versa’s suspension has a firm ride, but it’s more forgiving on rougher roads than a Honda Fit Sport.
 When the pavement smoothes out, it cruises quite comfortably; its body motions mimic those of a larger car, and body roll is kept in check.
 While the steering is responsive, it’s not as dialed-in as the Fit’s.
 That’s fine if you’re considering the Versa as your commuter car, but what’s not so good is that the steering wheel doesn’t telescope.

 To be sure, many other small hatchbacks don’t offer a telescoping wheel either, but if you’re a taller driver you may find yourself wanting one in this car; when positioned at a comfortable arm’s length from the steering wheel, I was too close to the pedals.
 When I was far enough away from the pedals, I had to reach forward for the steering wheel.
 With a telescoping wheel, my odds of finding a happy medium would’ve been much better.